dineshkumar9566/Blog_project/Blog/sample/README.md

-All model fields and Relationships  are added
+All model fields and Relationships  are added in sample app.

+for reference :
 https://www.geeksforgeeks.org/django-model-data-types-and-fields-list/

-Make migrations and run after the add the models and relations
+Make migrations and run

+Add the models and relations in admin panel